Alpha Bravo Charlie: Story

-Kashif is being sent to Siachin, and he tries his best to put a stop to this.
-He takes the wives of high officers on shopping, and pleads his father who is a general.
-He says, "I cannot survive in any way.
-The enemy will kill me, or I will die of cold."
-But nothing works out.
-He goes to Siachin.
-Shortly after this, Gulsher gets sent to Bosnia.
-Kashif and Gulsher both experience a lot of adventures in these spots.
-When the situation gets tense at Siachin, the officers make a plan to reach the peak to have control over the area at high altitude and be prior to the enemy.
-Kashif comes out with an outstanding plan, and also volunteers for the mission.
-He and one other man get sent to the peak, but they still have to climb.
-While climbing the mountain, Kashif's partner gets shot.
-He doesn't die, but he weakens a lot.
-Kashif shoots the enemies.
-They both move forward to reach the top.
-Kashif's partner reaches the top first, and almost passes out by the time Kashif reaches him.
-Kashif wants to help but as time is short, his partner tells him to proceed and let him be.
-Kashif moves further, and then a group of enemies come.
-Kashif shoots them all, and then comes back to check on this partner.
-He also tries to reach out to the headquarters, but nothing works.
-The next scene is at the hospital, where the parents of Kashif are informed that their son has survived and that it is a miracle, but he has had awful frostbite and both his arms and legs had to be amputated.
-In the very same scene, we see news of Gulsher and Shahnaz's son being born.
-His name is Sher Jaan.
-In Bosnia, a very big conflict breaks out.
-Gulsher goes out with tanks and a couple of other men.
-Gulsher goes away from the tanks, where he is surrounded by Serbs.
-The tank explodes, and the army is informed that Gulsher has been martyred.
-Shahnaz is told the same.
-But in reality, Gulsher is caught by Serbs who want him to tell lies, so that they have proof against the Muslims.
-But Gulsher doesn't do this.
-In Pakistan, Shahnaz slowly gets over Gulsher's death.
-Her son is growing up.
-Kashif gets artificial arms and legs, and proceeds to serve the army.
-He is promoted to Major, from Captain.
-Faraz and Shahnaz start getting very close to each other.
-They open a hostel for special children.
-Faraz's father tells him to marry Shahnaz.
-Even Shahnaz's Uncle and Aunt think that Shahnaz likes Faraz.
-In the last episode, Shahnaz tells Faraz that she wants to marry Kashif.
-But Kashif refuses.
-When Shahnaz is trying to convince Kashif, her Uncle gets a phone call that Gulsher is alive.
-They all get happy from the news.
-In Bosnia, Gulsher finally escapes from the camp he was locked up in.
-While escaping, he is chased by a couple of men, and shot dead.
-Flash forward to 20 years later.
-Faraz is now Brigadier and lives with 2 daughters and his wife.
-Kashif is Colonel and lives with a son, a daughter and his wife.
-After the war in Bosnia, Shahnaz goes to Bosnia in search of Gulsher but she couldn't find him.
+While Kashif is sent to Siachin, he desperately tries to prevent this deployment.
+He takes the wives of high-ranking officers on shopping trips and implores his father, a general, for assistance.
+He cries, “I cannot survive in any way.
+The enemy will kill me, or I will die from the cold.”
+However, his efforts are in vain, and he ultimately goes to Siachin.
+Shortly after, Gulsher is dispatched to Bosnia.
+Both Kashif and Gulsher face numerous adventures during their deployments.
+When the situation becomes tense in Siachin, the officers devise a plan to reach the peak in order to gain control over the area at high altitude and stay ahead of the enemy.
+Kashif comes up with an outstanding plan and also volunteers for the mission.
+He and one other man are sent to the peak, but they still have to climb.
+While ascending the mountain, Kashif's partner is shot.
+Although he doesn't die, he is significantly weakened.
+Kashif returns fire at the enemies, and they both continue moving forward to reach the summit.
+Kashif's partner reaches the top first and is almost unconscious by the time Kashif arrives.
+Kashif wants to help him, but time is running short, so his partner urges him to proceed and to leave him behind.

+Kashif moves on, but soon encounters a group of enemies.
+He manages to shoot them all and then returns to check on his partner.
+He also tries to contact headquarters, but to no avail.
+The next scene takes place in a hospital, where Kashif's parents are informed that their son has survived, which is considered a miracle, but he has suffered severe frostbite and both his arms and legs had to be amputated.
+In the same scene, news breaks about Gulsher and Shahnaz's son being born; they name him Sher Jaan.

+Meanwhile, in Bosnia, a significant conflict erupts.
+Gulsher goes out with tanks and a few other men.
+He moves away from the tanks and finds himself surrounded by Serbs.
+When the tanks explode, the army is notified that Gulsher has been martyred.
+Shahnaz receives the same news.
+In reality, however, Gulsher is captured by Serbs who want him to spread falsehoods to provide them with proof against the Muslims.
+Gulsher refuses to comply.

+In Pakistan, Shahnaz gradually begins to overcome Gulsher's death as her son grows up.
+Kashif receives artificial limbs and continues to serve in the army, eventually being promoted from Captain to Major.
+Faraz and Shahnaz grow closer and open a hostel for special children.
+Faraz's father encourages him to marry Shahnaz, and even Shahnaz's uncle and aunt believe she has feelings for Faraz.

+In the final episode, Shahnaz confides in Faraz, expressing her desire to marry Kashif.
+However, Kashif refuses.
+While Shahnaz attempts to convince Kashif, her uncle receives a phone call informing them that Gulsher is alive, bringing joy to them all.
+In Bosnia, Gulsher finally escapes from the camp where he has been held captive but is chased by a few men and killed in the process.

+Fast forward 20 years: Faraz is now a Brigadier and lives with his wife and two daughters.
+Kashif has become a Colonel and lives with his wife and two children.
+After the war in Bosnia, Shahnaz travels to Bosnia in search of Gulsher, but she is unable to find him.